cubehrends/custom-marker-map/README.md

-# custom-marker-map
+# Custom Marker Map
-A WordPress custom coded feature to display markers via coordinates in a container by theme.
+WordPress tutorial about a custom coded feature to display markers via coordinates in a container by theme.